SomeOddCodeGuy/WilmerAI/README.md

 ## Key Features

-- **Assistants Powered by Multiple LLMs in Tandem**: Incoming prompts can be routed to "categories", with each category powered by a workflow.
-Each workflow can have as many nodes as you want, each node powered by a different LLM.
-For example- if you ask your assistant "Can you write me a Snake game in python?", that might be categorized as CODING and goes to your coding workflow.
-The first node of that workflow might ask Codestral-22b (or ChatGPT 4o if you want) to answer the question.
-The second node might ask Deepseek V2 or Claude Sonnet to code review it.
-The next node might ask Codestral to give a final once over and then respond to you.
-Whether your workflow is just a single model responding because it's your best coder, or whether its many nodes of different LLMs working together to generate a response- the choice is yours.
+- **Prompt Routing**: Prompts sent into Wilmer can be routed to any custom category, whether that be a domain (like coding, math, medical, etc) or a persona name (for groups chats with a different LLM for each persona).

+- **Custom Workflows**: Routing isn't required; you can also override the routing so that every prompt goes to a single workflow every time.

+- **Single Prompts Responded To By Multiple LLMs in tandem**: Every node in a workflow can hit a different LLM if you want, so a single prompt could be worked on by 10+ LLMs if that was what you wanted.
+This means one AI assistant can be powered by several workflows, and many LLMs, all working together to generate the best answer.

-- **Support For The Offline Wikipedia API**: WilmerAI has a node that can make calls to the [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi).
-This means that you can have a category, for example "FACTUAL", that looks at your incoming message, generates a query from it, queries the wikipedia API for a related article, and uses that article as RAG context injection to respond.
+- **Support For The Offline Wikipedia API**: WilmerAI has a node that can make calls to the [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi), to allow for RAG setups to improve factual responses.

 - **Continually Generated Chat Summaries to Simulate a "Memory"**: The Chat Summary node will generate "memories", by chunking your messages and then summarizing them and saving them to a file.
-It will then take those summarized chunks and generate an ongoing, constantly updating, summary of the entire conversation, that can be pulled and used within the prompt to the LLM.
-The results allow you to take 200k+ context conversations and keep relative track of what has been said even when limiting the prompts to the LLM to 5k context or less.
+It will then take those summarized chunks and generate an ongoing, constantly updating, summary of the entire conversation.
+This allows conversations that far exceed the LLM's context to continue to maintain some level of consistency.

-- **Use Multiple Computers To Parallel Process Memories and Responses**: If you have 2 computers that can run LLMs, you can designate one to be the "responder" and one to be responsible for generating memories/summaries.
-This kind of workflow lets you keep talking to your LLM while the memories/summary are being updated, while still using the existing memories.
-This means not needing to ever wait for the summary to update, even if you task a large and powerful model to handle that task so that you have higher quality memories.
-(See example user `convo-role-dual-model`)

-- **Hotswap Models to Maximize VRAM Usage:** Leveraging Ollama's hotswapping, run workflows with multiple different models, even if the combined VRAM is larger than you have available.
-For example- a 24GB RTX 4090 can comfortably load a single q8 14b model.
-Using hotswapping, you can have a workflow of as many 14b models as you have the hard drive space to store, as each call to Ollama can specify the model name, causing it to unload the old model and load the new in its place.
+- **Hotswap Models to Maximize VRAM Usage:** Leveraging Ollama's hotswapping, you can run complex workflows even on systems with smaller amounts of VRAM.
+For example, if a 24GB RTX 3090 can load a 14b model, then using endpoints pointed towards Ollama, you can have workflows with as many 14b models as your computer has storage to hold, and each node that uses a different model will cause Ollama to unload the previous model, and load the new one.

-- **Multi-LLM Group Chats In SillyTavern:** It is possible to use Wilmer to have a group chat in ST where every character is a different LLM, if you do desire (author personally does this.)
-There are example characters available in `Docs\SillyTavern`, split into two groups.
-These example characters/groups are subsets of larger groups that the author uses.

-- **Middleware Functionality:** WilmerAI sits between the interface you use to communicate with an LLM (such as SillyTavern, OpenWebUI, or even a Python program's terminal) and the backend API serving the LLMs.
-It can handle multiple backend LLMs simultaneously.

-- **Using Multiple LLMs at Once:** Example setup: SillyTavern -> WilmerAI -> several instances of KoboldCpp.
-For example, Wilmer could be connected to Command-R 35b, Codestral 22b, Gemma-2-27b, and use all of those in its responses back to the user.
-As long as your LLM of choice is exposed via a v1/Completion or chat/Completion endpoint, or KoboldCpp's Generate endpoint, you can use it.

 - **Customizable Presets**: Presets are saved in a json file that you can readily customize.
-Almost every about presets can be managed via the json, including the parameter names.
-This means that you don't have to wait for a Wilmer update to make use of something new.
-For example, DRY came out recently on KoboldCpp.
-If that wasn't in the preset json for Wilmer, you should be able to simply add it and start using it.

-- **API Endpoints:** It provides OpenAI API compatible `chat/Completions` and `v1/Completions` endpoints to connect to via your front end, and can connect to either type on the back end.
-This allows for complex configurations, such as connecting to Wilmer as a v1/Completion API, and then having Wilmer connected to chat/Completion, v1/Completion KoboldCpp Generate endpoints all at the same time.

-- **Prompt Templates:** Supports prompt templates for `v1/Completions` API endpoints.
-WilmerAI also has its own prompt template for connections from a front end via `v1/Completions`.
-The template can be found in the "Docs" folder and is ready for upload to SillyTavern.
+Presets are configured in json files and sent as-is to the API, so if a new sampler comes out that isn't included in Wilmer, you can just pop into the json file for the preset and update it.
+Each LLM type that Wilmer hits gets its own preset folder.

 - **Vision Multi-Modal Support Via Ollama:** Experimental support of image processing when using Ollama as the front end API, and having an Ollama backend API to send it to.
-Functionality is available to make use of this feature, which can be read about in the ImageProcessor section, but this is still being tested in-depth so workflow updates will come at a later date.
-Support for KoboldCpp vision will be coming soon as well.

-- **Mid-Workflow Conditional Routing:** Similar to the domain categorization routing, you can now conditionally trigger workflows from within another.
-For example- you send in a prompt that involves the AI writing code for you: coding route is triggered, and you go into the coding workflow.
-Once inside that coding workflow, you may have another conditional workflow route for what programming language it is (like Python, C#, React, etc), each sending you down another workflow specific to that language.
+Send multiple images in a single message, even if the LLM itself does not support that; Wilmer will iterate through them and query the LLM one at a time.
+The images can either be utilized as variables for prompts in other workflows, or can be added to the conversation as messages.

+- **Mid-Workflow Conditional Workflows:** Similar to the main domain routing, you can kick off new workflows inside of other workflows, either directly or based on a condition.
+So you can ask the LLM "Would a Wikipedia article help here?", and if the answer is 'yes' then kick off a wikipedia workflow, or if 'no' then kick off a workflow that just hits LLMs.

 ## Maintainer's Note: